decisione/parla_italiano_bot/.kilocode/rules/memory-bank/context.md

 The project has moved beyond the Proof of Concept phase and now has a solid, production-ready architecture.
 The current focus is on expanding functionality with additional bot commands and features while maintaining the robust foundation that has been established.

 ## Recent Changes
-- Initial implementation of the word ordering game using aiogram
+- Initial implementation of the word ordering exercise using aiogram
 - Basic UI with inline keyboard buttons for word selection
 - Database-driven content storage with PostgreSQL
-- Simple game state management using in-memory dictionary
+- Simple learning state management using in-memory dictionary
 - Implement Docker containerization for easy deployment
 - Create deployment scripts for remote hosting
-- Set up pytest testing framework with unit tests for bot functions and game logic
+- Set up pytest testing framework with unit tests for bot functions and learning logic
 - Implement PostgreSQL database with migration system for persistent storage
 - Create initial database schema with tables for Italian sentences, encouraging phrases, and error phrases
 - Set up automated migration execution for development and production environments